Hiking the Lanikai Pillbox Trail (Kaʻiwa Ridge) on Oʻahu, Hawaiʻi

 Lanikai Pillbox Trailhead Parking

-If you are going to try and park within Lanikai, I highly recommend that you read the signs carefully when trying to find a spot anywhere in the Lanikai neighborhood.
+If you are going to park within Lanikai, I highly recommend reading the signs carefully when trying to find a spot anywhere in the Lanikai neighborhood.

-I stress this because there are countless little niche parking laws that have to do with how far away you can park from bike lanes, driveways, intersections, fire hydrants, etc., and on top all of this, there are special parking laws about what days of the week are okay to park in Lanikai.
+I stress this because there are countless little niche parking laws that have to do with how far away you can park from bike lanes, driveways, intersections, fire hydrants, and sidewalks.
+On top all of this, there are special parking laws about what days of the week parking is allowed in Lanikai.

 To make matters worse, the City and County of Honolulu considers many unmarked places along the streets in Lanikai to be 'unimproved sidewalks,' meaning what may look like a perfectly fine spot to park off the street is actually a 'sidewalk,' making it illegal to park.